Alina-Mingchi/audio-signal-processing/README.md

-# AudioSignalProcessingForML
+# audio-signal-processing
+Here is the collection of code during my studying about audio signal processing.
+I handpicked some materials that seem to be most relevant for my case.

 Code and slides of the YouTube series called "Audio Signal Proessing for Machine Learning" by Valerio Velardo

-I only keep the ones with coding exercises, and fix some bugs due to librosa package upgrade.